 Of course, doctors often also figure lumbar spinal and hip joint pathologies into the mix of potential causes of symptomatic complaints.
 Being that lumbar structural atypicalities are virtually universal in all adults, and since hip degeneration is virtually universal in people past middle age, these factors can further confound diagnostic efforts and create the ideal circumstances for mistaken diagnostic processing.

-Sacroiliac and Piriformis Pain Differences
+Sacroiliac and Piriformis Symptom Differences

 Sacroiliac pain can mimic injury to the piriformis muscle in many expressions.
 The location of the pain will be similar, but the range of movement that triggers more intense symptoms will often highlight the piriformis as the true source in particular circumstances.